evkx/evkx.github.io/content/models/mercedes/g/g_580_eq/_index.md

 The Mercedes-EQ G 580 EQ packs an impressive punch with a maximum power of 432 kW (587 hp / 579 bhp) and a commanding total torque of 1164 Nm (859 lb-ft).
 This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 4.7 seconds, and it reaches a top speed of 180 km/h (112 mph), making it a standout in its class.

-## Battery, range, and charging
+## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 120 kWh and a net usable capacity of 116 kWh, providing an 4 kWh buffer (3.3%) for battery protection.
+The high-capacity battery has a gross capacity of 120 kWh and a net usable capacity of 116 kWh, providing a 4 kWh buffer (3.3%) for battery protection.
 With a nominal voltage of 396 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 473 to 434 km (294-270 miles), depending on the specific configuration and options, such as wheel size.
-Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
+Larger wheels can increase energy consumption and subsequently reduce the overall range.
 The vehicle's energy consumption is rated at 24.5 kWh/100 km for the base model and 26.7 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 200 kW.
 Charging from 0% to 100% takes approximately 88 minutes, while a more typical charging scenario from 10% to 80% takes 32 minutes with an average charging speed at 153 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 56%.
-This results in an effective charging speed, including time lost, of 144 kW, with each charging session taking about 27 minutes and 38 seconds..
+This results in an effective charging speed, including time lost, of 144 kW, with each charging session taking about 27 minutes and 38 seconds.
 This efficient charging capability makes the Mercedes-EQ G 580 EQ a convenient option for long-distance travel.

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 28.5 kWh/100 km, the trip would take approximately 9 hours and 31 minutes.
 This journey would require three charging stops from 1% to 50%, with a total charging time of 72 minutes.

-### Onboard charger
+### Onboard Charger

 The  onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
 This allows you to fully charge the battery from 0 to 100% in approximately 10 hours and 32 minutes using a home charging setup.

-### Charge port
+### Charge Port

 The location of the charge port is on the [right rear side](../../../../technology/charging/connectors/#rear-side).
 This location makes it easy to use charge stations where you need to back up into the charger.
 Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
 For complete specifications for all markets, refer to the full specifications.